rohith2011/sql_vulnerable_website_with_payloads/README.md

 # Walkthrough document

+I express gratitude towards PRIYA.V mam for acting as mentor for our project.

 This document explains the different attacks that can be done on this setup.
 Use `?debug=true` to see the actual query being executed.

 ## Registration